denizturkmen/Ci-cd-Full-Content-Notes/Gitlab/5- Pipeline of Example/2- Docker /Readme.md

-# Pipeline of Example: on ocker runner
+# Pipeline of Example: on docker runner

 Note: After gitlab runner is installed, it needs to be privileged to run commands in the docker container.